Wreathed hornbill: Threats

 Major threats to wreathed hornbill populations include hunting, use of pesticides, illegal logging and habitat fragmentation.
 In Arunachal Pradesh, the local Mishmi and Adi people shoot 50–70 wreathed hornbills during the migratory season; they eat their meat, use their gizzards as medicine to cure stomach problems, their feathers to decorate their homes and their casques to adorn their headgear.
 Local people also hunt wreathed hornbills for sport and use their fat for medical purposes.

 The wreathed hornbill has been listed as a vulnerable species on the IUCN Red List since 2018, as these threats will likely lead to a decline of the global population in the near future.

 Conservation

 The wreathed hornbill is internationally protected under CITES Appendix II and is a Class II national protected species in China.

 In Pakke Tiger Reserve, a community-based Hornbill Nest Adoption Program was initiated in collaboration with the Arunachal Pradesh Forest Department in 2011; local Nyishi people from nine villages worked as nest protectors and one youth as field coordinator; more than 90 urban citizens supported the project financially.
-In the breeding seasons of 2012 and 2013, the nest protectors located eight wreathed hornbill nests, of which two had fledgings.
+In the breeding seasons of 2012 and 2013, the nest protectors located eight wreathed hornbill nests, of which two had fledglings.